 Welcome to Stono 93 in Tualatin, Oregon

-Renaissance Homes will open Stono 93 in Tualatin in spring 2014.
+Renaissance Homes will open Stono 93 – a collection of new homes for sale in Tualatin, Oregon – in spring 2014.
 Six exclusive energy-efficient new homes will be built, all with luxurious amenities, main level dens, gourmet kitchens and all will feature 3 car garages.
 Our designer-selected interior palettes will wow and inspire you.
 Enjoy new colors, styles and materials that reflect both emerging trends and traditional Renaissance tastes.
 Select your home early in construction and visit our exclusive Design Studio and personalize your new home through hundreds of tiles, hardwoods, carpets and interior amenity choices.

 Our green features create a home with lasting value and less maintenance.
 Homeowners will have the advantage of the most advanced green building practices of any Portland homebuilder and low Energy Performance Scores which equals low monthly utility bills.

 - Polar Blanket Insulation for lower energy costs

 - Granite kitchen counters

 - Low monthly utilities